MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/manage-controller-services-office-365-proplus.md

 ## Tell Me
-You can disable this service for your users by using the **Send personal information** policy setting.
+You can disable this service for your users by using Group Policy and the **Send personal information** policy setting.
 This policy setting can be found under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Privacy\Trust Center.

 ## Translator
-You can disable this service for your users by using the **Send personal information** policy setting.
+You can disable this service for your users by using Group Policy and the **Send personal information** policy setting.
 This policy setting can be found under User Configuration\Policies\Administrative Templates\Microsoft Office 2016\Privacy\Trust Center.

 {Add policy settings mentioned in Admin considerations for the modern Translator feature in Office}